Louisiana Rep. Higgins says he, wife, son have coronavirus

-He made the announcement on Facebook Sunday night and said he and his wife had been infected last year, but this time around is much more difficult.
+He made the announcement Sunday night on Facebook.
+He said he and his wife had been infected last year, but this time around is much more difficult.
 He has not said whether he has been vaccinated.

 “This episode is far more challenging.
 It has required all my devoted energy,” he said.
 “We are all under excellent care, and our prognosis is positive.”